Stivaros/stivaros.github.io/README.md

   paragraphOne: '',
   paragraphTwo: '',
   paragraphThree: '',
-  resume: 'https://www.resumemaker.online/es.php', // if no resume, the button will not show up };
+  curriculumVitae: 'https://www.curriculumVitaemaker.online/es.php', // if no curriculumVitae, the button will not show up };
 ```